Project Cheers is a story of brilliant organization and endeavour

 Read a book review of Project Cheers HERE

-Buy a soft cover copy of the new edition of Project Cheers, by Jim Morris, Dick Newick, and Tom Follett.
+Buy a soft cover copy of Project Cheers, by Jim Morris, Dick Newick, and Tom Follett.
 Available NOW.
 You can also pick up a copy at the NW Maritime Center Chandlery in Port Townsend, and get one while visiting Small Craft Advisor Magazine, or Port Townsend Watercraft.

 Thank you for this beautiful tribute to Cheers, Dick, Tom and Jim.
 It is heartwarming to me how much